MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ###  Start Service Manager Services on the data warehouse management server

  Use the following procedure to start the Service Manager services on the data warehouse management server.

-#### To start Service Manager services on the data warehouse management server

 1. In the **Run** dialog, in the **Open** text field, enter **services.msc**, and select **OK**.